The subsections below describe how Ice maintains (or does not maintain) backwards compatibility between versions.

 This issue is particularly relevant if your application uses Ice services such as IceGrid or IceStorm, as a change to an interface in one of these services may adversely affect your application.

 Interface changes in an Ice service can also impact compatibility with its administrative tools, which means it may not be possible to administer an Ice 3.6.x service using a tool from a previous minor release (or vice-versa).

-IceGrid registry replication is only supported between registries using Ice 3.3 or later.
-Since the IceGrid database format changed in Ice 3.5, an IceGrid slave from Ice 3.4 or 3.3 will not be able to synchronize with an IceGrid master from Ice 3.5 or later.
-You need to upgrade all your IceGrid registries to Ice 3.5 or later to ensure replication between the registries work.
+IceGrid master and slaves can have different versions as long as they use the same database format.
+Since the IceGrid database format changed in Ice 3.6, an IceGrid slave from earlier versions will not be able to synchronize with an IceGrid master from Ice 3.6 or later.
+You need to upgrade all your IceGrid registries to Ice 3.6 to ensure replication between the registries work.

 Topic linking is supported between all IceStorm versions released after 3.0.0.